Non-archimedean tame topology and stably dominated types: Introduction

-\S \ref{sec7} is concerned with the case of curves.
+Chapter \ref{sec7} is concerned with the case of curves.
 We show that $\std{C}$ is definable (and not just pro-definable) when $C$ is a curve.
 The case of $\Pp^1$ is elementary, and in equal characteristic zero it is possible to reduce everything to this case.
 But in general we use model-theoretic methods.
-We find a definable deformation retraction from $\std{C}$ into a $\G$-internal subset, the kind of subset whose topology was characterized in \S \ref{gint}.
+We \tcb{construct} a definable deformation retraction from $\std{C}$ into a $\G$-internal subset.
 We consider relative curves too, i.e. varieties $V$ with maps $f: V \to U$, whose fibers are of dimension one.
-In this case we find a deformation retraction of all fibers that is globally continuous and takes $\std{C}$ into $\G$-internal subset for almost all fibers $C$, i.e. all outside a proper subvariety of $U$.
+In this case we \tcb{prove the existence of} a deformation retraction of all fibers that is globally continuous and takes $\std{C}$ into a $\G$-internal subset for almost all fibers $C$, i.e. all outside a proper subvariety of $U$.
 On curves lying over this variety, the motions on nearby curves do not converge to any continuous motion.

-\S \ref{specializations} contains some algebraic criteria for the verification of continuity.
+Chapter \ref{specializations} contains some algebraic criteria for the verification of continuity.
 For the Zariski topology on algebraic varieties, the valuative criterion is useful: a constructible set is closed if it is invariant under specializations.
 Here we are led to doubly valued fields.
 These can be obtained from valued fields {\em either} by adding a valued field structure to the residue field, {\em or} by enriching the value group with a new convex subgroup.
 The functor $\std{X}$ is meaningful for definable sets of this theory as well, and interacts well with the various specializations.
-These criteria are used in \S \ref{sec9} to verify the continuity of the relative homotopies of \S \ref{sec7}.
+These criteria are used in Chapter \ref{sec9} to verify the continuity of the relative homotopies of Chapter \ref{sec7}.

-\S \ref{sec9} includes some additional easy results on homotopies.
+Chapter \ref{sec9} includes some additional \tcb{material} on homotopies.
 In particular, for a smooth variety $V$, there exists an ``inflation'' homotopy, taking a simple point to the generic type of a small neighborhood of that point.
 This homotopy has an image that is properly a subset of $\std{V}$, and cannot be understood directly in terms of definable subsets of $V$.
-The image of this homotopy retraction has the merit of being contained in $\std{U}$ for any Zariski open subset $U$ of $V$.
+The image of this homotopy retraction has the merit of being contained in $\std{U}$ for any \tcb{dense} Zariski open subset $U$ of $V$.